crunchy-labs/crunchy-cli/README.md

 - Merge behavior

-  Because of local restrictions (or other reasons) some episodes with different languages does not have the same length (e.g. when some scenes were cut out).
+  Due to censorship, some episodes have multiple lengths for different languages.
-  The ideal state, when multiple audios & subtitles used, would be if only one _video_ has to be stored and all other languages can be stored as audio-only.
+  In the best case, when multiple audio & subtitle tracks are used, there is only one *video* track and all other languages can be stored as audio-only.
   But, as said, this is not always the case.
-  With the `-m` / `--merge` flag you can set what you want to do if some video lengths differ.
+  With the `-m` / `--merge` flag you can define the behaviour when an episodes' video tracks differ in length.
-  Valid options are `audio` - store one video and all other languages as audio only; `video` - store the video + audio for every language; `auto` - detect if videos differ in length: if so, behave like `video` else like `audio`.
+  Valid options are `audio` - store one video and all other languages as audio only; `video` - store the video + audio for every language; `auto` - detect if videos differ in length: if so, behave like `video` - otherwise like `audio`.
-  Subtitles will always match to the first / primary audio and video.
+  Subtitles will always match the primary audio and video.
   ```shell
   $ crunchy archive -m audio https://www.crunchyroll.com/series/GY8VEQ95Y/darling-in-the-franxx
   ```